typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

 Plugin Settings
 ---------------

-The remaining configuration options are not specific to the plugin use case and merely mirror the features of the library API.
+The remaining configuration options are not specific to the plugin use case and merely mirror the features of the library API, apart from differences in the syntax/mechanics which with they are applied, which are reflected in the corresponding code examples.
-For this reason this section only gives a very brief overview while linking to the relevant sections in the other chapers.
+For this reason this section only gives a very brief overview while linking to the relevant sections in the other chapters.

 - **@:ref(Strict mode)**: Disables all non-standard extensions Laika adds to the supported markup formats, like directives.

-- **@:ref(Raw Content)**: Enables the inclusion of the target format in markup files, e.g. snippets of verbatim HTML embedded in Markdown files.
+- **@:ref(Raw Content)**: Enables the inclusion of raw sections of the target format in markup files, e.g. snippets of verbatim HTML embedded in Markdown files.
 By default this is disabled.

 - **@:ref(Character Encoding)**: Sets the character encoding of input and output files, the default is UTF-8.